 Nursing home neglect and abuse can be hard to detect, especially if your loved one is suffering from a deteriorated mental capacity.
 It is important that you know the early warning signs and that you look for them.
 Your loved one may not be able to tell you what’s going on when you are not around.
 Some of the warning signs that victims and caretakers may exhibit include the following:

-- Injuries or illnesses that are not promptly reported to the family physician.
+Other injuries or illnesses that are not promptly reported to the family physician

 If you suspect nursing home abuse of your loved one or another elder, there are some steps that you can take.
 You will need to be proactive about this, so don’t wait to see if someone else does something.

-If you want to pursue a claim against a nursing home due to suspected elder abuse and neglect, contact the Law Office of Joseph Onwuteaka, P.C., with all of the information you have gathered.
-We have been standing up for the rights of families and their loved ones for over thirty years.
-We will fight diligently and aggressively to get the financial compensation that you are entitled to receive.
-Our goal is to help you get a fair settlement, while ensuring that justice is served for victims of nursing abuse, neglect and other crimes.
+If you want to pursue a claim against a nursing home due to suspected elder abuse and neglect, contact me with all the information you have gathered.
+For over 30 years I have been standing up for the rights of families and their loved ones.
+I will fight diligently and aggressively to get the financial compensation that you are entitled to receive.
+My goal is to help you get a fair settlement while ensuring that justice is served for victims of nursing abuse, neglect, and other crimes.

 Attorneys can also obtain sworn statements from current and former employees regarding their knowledge of abuse and/or current and past complaints involving elder abuse victims.
 The current and former employees can also give valuable insight as to how complaints have been handled in the past.